petarpetarpetar123/Minesweeper/readme.md

-# React Native TypeScript Template
+# Minesweeper

 ## Description
-* Template react native typescript project with Redux, Saga, React Navigation.
+* Simple minesweeper application in react native

 ## How to run
 * Clone this project.